 - (a) A license holder who operates a sick care program must provide for the evaluation of the condition of a sick child before admitting the child to the center. - (b) The evaluation must be based on the physical symptoms of the child each day of admission, the probable contagion and risk to the health of others present, the ability of the program to provide the care the child requires, and whether the child can be grouped together with other children in care with contagious or non-contagious illnesses.
-Documentation of the evaluation must be placed in the child's record. - (c) A physician, physician assistant, advanced practice registered nurse, or pediatric Registered Nurse affiliated with the center must perform the following evaluations before admitting the child to the center: - (1) A preliminary evaluation must be made before the parent brings the child to the center. - (i) The preliminary evaluation must consist of the parent's reporting the child's symptoms to the center's physician, physician assistant or advanced practice registered nurse by phone.
+Documentation of the evaluation must be placed in the child's record. - (c) A physician, physician assistant, advanced practice registered nurse,(c) A healthcare provider as defined in section 245K.01, subdivision 20 or pediatric registered nurse affiliated with the center must perform the following evaluations before admitting the child to the center: - (1) A preliminary evaluation must be made before the parent brings the child to the center. - (i) The preliminary evaluation must consist of the parent'sparents reporting the child's symptoms to the center's physician, physician assistant or advanced practice registered nursehealthcare provider by phone.